JsCommunity/promise-toolbox/README.md

       // delay before a retry, default to 1000 ms
       delay: 2000,

+      // this function is called before a retry is schedule (before the delay)
+      //
+      // it receives the error that triggered the retry async onRetry(error) {
+        // …
+      },

       // number of tries including the first one, default to 10
       tries: 3,